argoproj/argo-cd/docs/operator-manual/rbac.md

 While they can be set in the global configuration, they can also be configured in [AppProject's roles](../user-guide/projects.md#project-roles).
 The expected `<object>` value in the policy structure is replaced by `<app-project>/<app-name>`.

-For instance, these permissions would grant `example-user` access to get any applications, but only be able to see logs in `my-app` application part of the `example-project` project.
+For instance, these policies would grant `example-user` access to get any applications, but only be able to see logs in `my-app` application part of the `example-project` project.

 ```csv